2026 New Caledonian legislative election: Electoral system

 Voters elect 76 members to the assemblies of the three provinces of New Caledonia (40 for South Province, 22 for North Province, and 14 for the Loyalty Islands Province).
-In turn, 56 also become members of the Congress of New Caledonia (34 from South Province, 15 from North Province, and 7 from Loyalty Islands Province).
+In turn, 54 also become members of the Congress of New Caledonia (32 from South Province, 15 from North Province, and 7 from Loyalty Islands Province).

 The elections are held under party-list proportional representation using a 5% electoral threshold and the highest averages method to allocate seats.
 The elections used a restricted roll, which restricts voting depending on how long someone has lived in New Caledonia.
 Only persons residing in New Caledonia since at least 8 November 1998 (and their children, once they reach the age of majority) are able to vote.

+Results

+Graph of the party split among 54 seats.